Quantifying Inefficiency of Fair Cost-Sharing Mechanisms for Sharing Economy: Introduction

 \end{enumerate}

-In this paper, we study the distributed decision-making processes for sharing economy.
+In this paper, we study a class of distributed decision-making processes for sharing economy.
 In particular, we consider the problem with a set of participants forming coalitions to share certain replaceable resources from a large pool of available resources (e.g., hotel rooms, taxicabs, regular passes), such that any subset of participants can always form a coalition using separate resources, independent from other coalitions.
-We formulate a coalition formation game with participants forming arbitrary coalitions of their own accord to share the associated cost, subject to a constraint on the maximum number of participants per coalition.
+We formulate a coalition formation game, wherein participants form arbitrary coalitions of their own accord to share the associated cost, subject to a constraint on the maximum number of participants per coalition.

-Two main aspects are investigated in this paper: \begin{enumerate}
+There are two main aspects investigated in this paper: \begin{enumerate}

-\item {\bf Inefficiency of Distributed Decision-Making}: Since there is a capacity per each coalition such that not all participants can form a single coalition, there will exist potentially multiple coalitions and the self-interested participants will opt for the lower cost payments.
+\item {\bf Inefficiency of Distributed Decision-Making}: Since there is a capacity per coalition such that not all participants can form a single coalition, there will exist potentially multiple coalitions and the self-interested participants will opt for the lower payments.
 Distributed self-interested behavior often gives rise to outcomes that deviate from a social optimum.
-A critical question is the inefficiency of distributed decision-making.
-We quantify the inefficiency of distributed decision-making processes by the {\em Strong Price of Anarchy} (SPoA), a common metric in algorithmic game theory that compares the worst-case ratio between the self-interested outcomes (that allow any group of users to deviate jointly) and a social optimum \cite{AGTbook}.
+A critical question is related to the inefficiency of distributed decision-making processes.
+We quantify the inefficiency of distributed decision-making processes by the {\em Strong Price of Anarchy} (SPoA), a common metric in Algorithmic Game Theory that compares the worst-case ratio between the self-interested outcomes (that allow any group of users to deviate jointly) and a social optimum \cite{AFM09,AGTbook, chau03ncg, chau03selfish}.

 \item {\bf Fair Cost-Sharing Mechanisms}: Sharing economy can be regarded as an alternative to the for-profit sector, which resembles cooperative organizations and favors distributive justice.
 When participants share the costs, there is a notion of fairness.
 We aim to characterize the inefficiency of distributed decision-making under common fair cost-sharing mechanisms.
 First, we consider typical fair cost-sharing concepts such as equal-split, proportional-split, and usage based cost-sharing.
-Second, we can formulate the cost-sharing problem as a bargaining game.
-Thus, the well-known {\em bargaining game solutions} (e.g., egalitarian and Nash bargaining solutions) \cite{bargainbook} can be applied.
+Second, we formulate the cost-sharing problem as a bargaining game.
+Thus, the well-known {\em bargaining game solutions} (e.g., egalitarian and Nash bargaining solutions) \cite{bargainbook} can be applied in the context of sharing economy.

 \end{enumerate}